NextCenturyCorporation/MCS/python_api/API.md

 #### target.match_image : string

 Whether the image of the target object (`target.image`) exactly matches the actual target object in the scene.
 If `false`, then the actual object will be different in one way (for example, the image may depict a blue ball, but the actual object is a yellow ball, or a blue cube).

+## Config File

+To use an MCS config file, set the `MCS_CONFIG_FILE_PATH` environment variable to the path of your MCS config file.

+### Config File Properties

+#### metadata

+The `metadata` property describes what metadata will be returned by the MCS Python library.
+The `metadata` property is available so that users can run baseline or ablation studies during training.
+It can be set to one of the following strings:

+- `full`: Returns the metadata for all the objects in the scene, including visible, held, and hidden objects.
+- `no_navigation`: Does not return the position or rotation of the player or the objects in the scene.
+- `no_vision`: Does not return the depth or object masks, camera properties, or object dimensions, directions, or distances.
+- `none`: Only returns the images (but not the masks), object IDs, and properties corresponding to the player themself (like head tilt or pose) and haptic feedback (like mass or materials of held objects).

+Otherwise, return the metadata for the visible and held objects.